ArchiveBox/ArchiveBox/README.md

 - ✨ *and more, see [Output Formats](#output-formats) below...*

 It uses [standard tools](#dependencies) like Chrome, `wget`, & `yt-dlp`, and stores data in [ordinary files & folders](#archive-layout) and SQLite3.
-*(no complex proprietary formats, accessible decades in the future without needing to run ArchiveBox)*
+*(no complex proprietary formats, all data is readable without needing to run ArchiveBox)*

+The goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved in durable, easily accessible formats [for decades](#background--motivation) after it goes down.

 ---

-The goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved in durable, easily accessible formats [for decades](#background--motivation) after it goes down.

 <div align="center" style="text-align: center">
 <br/><br/>